-son of Laius and Jocasta, the king and queen of Thebes, Greek, literally "swollen-foot," from oidan "to swell" (from PIE *oid-; see edema) + pous (genitive podos) "foot," from PIE root *ped- "foot."
+son of Laius and Jocasta, the king and queen of Thebes, from Greek Oidipous, literally "swollen-foot," from oidan "to swell" (from PIE *oid-; see edema) + pous (genitive podos) "foot," from PIE root *ped- "foot."
 Shelley titled his play based on Sophocles' work "Swellfoot the Tyrant."
-Oedipus complex (1910) coined by Freud.
+Oedipus complex (1910) was coined by Freud.
 In Latin, figurative references to Oedipus generally referred to solving riddles.
 Oedipus effect (1957) is Karl Popper's term for "the self-fulfilling nature of prophecies or predictions."